 Project Overview

 In 2022, the City of Flagstaff Sustainability Office received a United States Department of Agriculture (USDA) Urban Agriculture and Innovative Production (UAIP) grant to fund a multi-year project titled "Assessing and Growing a Sustainable Community Food System."
-This multi-year project supports
+This multi-year project supports:

 - A community-wide engagement process focused on the CFSA findings to inform goals and focus areas moving forward.